Yvette Rhea-Burg joined Columbia Health in 1999. She is a scheduling coordinator at Medical Services.

 Dr. Richards has served as the Clinical Care Team Leader of the Riverside Practice Team at Columbia Health for the past 2 years.
 She is the current President of the Empire State Medical Association.
 Dr. Richards remains committed to improving the overall health of the Columbia University community as well as the health of those living in underserved communities.
 She enjoys spending time with her family and 14 year old son.

-Sylviah Nyamu is a Contact Tracing Manager for the Contact Tracing Program at the Morningside campus.
-In this capacity, Sylvie coordinates disease surveillance efforts through systematic implementation of outbreak control measures, including overseeing case investigations and tracing efforts.
 Prior to joining Alice!
-Health Promotion, she developed clinical research grant applications and managed study launch efforts for research initiatives in Emergency Medicine.
-Sylvie's primary research interests include the epidemiology and pathogenesis of zoonotic infectious diseases, the deployment of interventions for infection control, and the use of electronic laboratory reporting for disease surveillance and population health management.
+Health Promotion, she managed clinical research initiatives in Infectious Diseases and Emergency Medicine.
+Sylvie's primary research interests include epidemiology and pathogenesis of zoonotic infectious diseases, the deployment of interventions for infection control, and the use of electronic laboratory reporting for disease surveillance and population health management.